aplteam/Latest/README.md

 Imagine you left a project half-baked because of a change of priorities.
 When you come back after a day or a week or a month you might or might not be able to continue where you left depending on your memory.

+## Installation

+The contents of the ZIP files needs to go in any of the folders that Dyalog APL scans for user commands.

+For example, under Windows a folder `MyUCMDs` will be created in `%USERPROFILE%\Documents` when Dyalog is installed, and that is a good place for putting the `Latest\` folder and the related file `latest_uc.dyalog`.

+However, note that under Linux and Mac-OS no such folder will be created, although it will be scanned for user commands in case it exists.

 ## Overview

 * `]latest` can act on the workspace, meaning that you need to specify something like `#` or `⎕SE` or `#.Foo` as argument